From ABC to KPZ: Introduction

 Now we add a diffusion term $D\partial_x^2 \varrho(t,u)$ and a conservative noise $B\partial_x \xi $, where $\xi$ is a space-time white-noise.
 The idea now consists of expanding $\varrho(t,u)$ around its stationary value $\varrho$ as $\varrho(t,u)=\varrho+Y(t,u)$.
 Before proceeding, let us see what happens in ASEP.
 In this case the averaged current is given by $j(\varrho)=(p-q)\varrho(1-\varrho)$.
 For simplicity let us take $p=1$, but the same argument works for any $p\in(1/2,1]$.
 Then we obtain

-which is nothing but a stochastic Burgers' equation.
-Note that in the equation above, the first is the diffusive term, the second is a drift that can be removed via a Galileian transformation, i.e. by looking at the system in a time dependent moving frame, and the third, the quadratic term, comes from the strong asymmetric regime.
-Such a term cannot be removed and is the reason why different limit behaviours are observed in the symmetric, in which this term is absent, and asymmetric case.
+which is nothing but a stochastic Burgers equation.
+Note that in the equation above, the first {term on the right-hand} side is the diffusive term, the second is a drift that can be removed via a Galileian transformation, i.e. by looking at the system in a time dependent moving frame, and the third, the quadratic term, comes from the strong asymmetric regime.
+Such a term cannot be removed and is the reason why different limit behaviours are observed in the symmetric, in which this term is absent, and asymmetric {cases}.

 For a multi-component system, we follow the same procedure and, since by the NLFH theory the universal behaviour is dictated by the quadratic term, we neglect the higher order contributions in the expansion of $\varrho(t,u)$.
 In other words, we expand the current-density relation up to second order and we get